financial-astrology-research/morinus-console/README.txt

 DEPENDENCIES
 ============

-In order to be able to use sweastrology python extension you need to build it locally executing commands:
+In order to be able to use Python Extension to the Swiss Ephemeris you need to install https://github.com/astrorigin/pyswisseph

-- cd SWEP/src
-- python setup.py install
+- pip3 install pyswisseph
-- The package sweastrology.so will be copied to Python packages.

 If you are using MacOS will need to install wxpython package: